 Follow the guidelines under How to Meet Success Criteria 3.3.1.

 Providing instructions to help people complete forms is a fundamental part of good practice in interface usability.
-Doing this is particularly helpful for people with visual or cognitive impairments who might otherwise have difficulty understanding the layout of a form and the sort of data to be provided in a particular form field.
+Doing this is helpful for people with visual or cognitive impairments who might otherwise have difficulty understanding the layout of a form and the sort of data to be provided in a particular form field.

 This Title field must be used for field elements as it provides a label that is available to assistive technology.
 Simply writing a label in text beside the field is not sufficient.

-For some form components it is also possible to visually hide labels using the Hide Title checkbox.
+For some form components, it is also possible to visually hide labels using the Hide Title checkbox.
 Labels hidden in this way are still available to assistive technology, but not displayed on the screen.
-While this can be a good approach in some situations it is usually best to include a visual label wherever possible, as some users may be looking at a very small section of the screen (one field at a time) and need the labels to identify the field correctly.
+While this can be a good approach in some situations it is best to include a visual label wherever possible, as some users may be looking at a small section of the screen (one field at a time) and need the labels to identify the field correctly.